Jaspreetsindhu/Online-voting-system/README.md

 •	A set to keep track of who has already voted using their voter IDs

-File
-▶️ How to Run the Project
+# How to Run the Project

 1. First you need to get Python on your computer if you do not already have it.